ghostdogpr/caliban/gateway-plan/CONTEXT.md

 **Requirement** — fields needed to perform a later route even when the client did not request them.
 Requirements stay internal to execution and are absent from the projected result.

+**Security requirement** — authorization metadata composed for a selected schema coordinate, including any runtime type condition under which it applies.
+An operation policy decides it; the gateway does not assign application-specific authorization meaning.

+**Composed directive metadata** — compatible directive definitions and applications intentionally retained from contributing subgraphs on composed schema coordinates.
+Retaining metadata does not make the gateway interpret that directive during execution.

 **Source result** — a valid GraphQL response from an execution source, including partial data and GraphQL errors.

 **Source failure** — failure to obtain a valid GraphQL response, such as a transport error, invalid protocol response, timeout, or size violation.
 It is distinct from GraphQL errors in a valid source result.